migueltorrescosta/obsidian-notes-old/_notes/Public/Short Stories.md

+---
+tags: stories
+---

-I use this note to aggregate a list of Short stories I enjoy.
+Linked to this note you'll find short stories I have enjoyed